List of tafsir works

 The following is a list of tafsir works.
-Tafsir is a body of commentary and explication, aimed at explaining the meanings of the Qur'an, the central religious text of Islam.
+Tafsir is a body of commentary and explication, aimed at explaining the meanings of the Quran, the central religious text of Islam.
 Tafsir can broadly be categorized by its affiliated Islamic schools and branches and the era it was published, classic or modern.

-According to American scholar Samuel Ross, there are 2,700 Qur’an commentaries extant in manuscript form, and 300 commentaries have been published.
+According to American scholar Samuel Ross, there are 2,700 Quran commentaries extant in manuscript form, and 300 commentaries have been published.
 Considering that around 96% of the Arabic-language manuscripts remain unstudied, Ross argues that "by extrapolation there may be thousands of additional commentaries still waiting to be discovered."